DuckScript Guide

 output stats

-Shows aggregated statistics - requires a stats by block
+Shows aggregated statistics - requires a stats by block.
+With summary:, returns one row of summary aggregates.

 ๐Ÿšฆ Signals Output